Topic: General Chatter

 (If they do i havent seen any yet!)

-The cost of repairing a failed upvc mech is pretty high with certain models, Millenco especially as they have non-replacable gearboxes.
+The cost of repairing a failed upvc lock mechanism is pretty high with certain models, Millenco especially as they have non-replacable gearboxes.

 I often find myself appologising to my customers for the cost of repairing their door when in reality it is the lock manufacturers pocketing the lions share of the money.